Mir-1 microRNA precursor family: Targets of miR-1

 The heat shock protein, HSP60 is also known to be a target for post-transcriptional regulation by miR-1 and miR-206.
 HSP60 is a component of the defence mechanism against diabetic myocardial injury and its level is reduced in the diabetic myocardium.
 In both in vivo and in vitro experiments increased levels of glucose in myocardiomyctes led to significant upregulation of miR-1 and miR-206 with resulting modulation of HSP60 leading to accelerated glucose-mediated apoptosis in cardiomyocytes.

 MiR-1 has key roles in the development and differentiation of smooth and skeletal muscles.
-For example, in the lineage-specific differention of smooth muscle cells from embroyonic stem cell derived cultures, MiR-1 is required; as its loss of function resulted in a reduction in smooth muscle cell biomarkers and a reduction in the derived smooth muscle cell population.
+For example, in the lineage-specific differentiation of smooth muscle cells from embryonic stem cell derived cultures, MiR-1 is required; as its loss of function resulted in a reduction in smooth muscle cell biomarkers and a reduction in the derived smooth muscle cell population.
 There is evidence that the control of smooth muscle cell differentiation by MiR-1 may be mediated by the down regulation of Kruppel-like factor 4 (KLF4), since a MiR-1 recognition site is predicted in the 3' UTR of KLF4 and inhibition of MiR-1 results in reversed down-regulation of KLF4 and an inhibition of smooth muscle cell differentiation.
 A mutation in the 3' UTR of the myostatin gene in Texel sheep creates a miR-1 and miR-206 target site.
 This is likely to cause the muscular phenotype of this breed of sheep.